pagkly/Zed/Investopedia3/Distinguishing Between Strategic and Tactical Financial Management.md

 ## Examples of Strategies Based on Industry

-Just as financial management strategies will vary from company to company, they also can differ according to [industry and sector](https://www.investopedia.com/ask/answers/05/industrysector.asp).
+Just as financial management strategies will vary from company to company, they also can differ according to [[industry and sector]](https://www.investopedia.com/ask/answers/05/industrysector.asp).

 Firms that operate in fast-growing industries—like information technology or technical services—would want to choose strategies that cite their goals for growth and specify movement in a positive direction.
-Their objectives, for example, might include launching a new product or increasing [gross revenue](https://www.investopedia.com/ask/answers/122214/what-difference-between-revenue-and-income.asp) within the next 12 months.
+Their objectives, for example, might include launching a new product or increasing [[gross revenue]](https://www.investopedia.com/ask/answers/122214/what-difference-between-revenue-and-income.asp) within the next 12 months.

 On the other hand, companies in slow-growing industries—like sugar manufacturing or coal-power production—could choose objectives that focus on protecting their assets and managing expenses, such as reducing administrative costs by a certain percentage.